Definitions of Japanese war crimes: International definitions

-It has been argued that acts committed against people subject to Japanese sovereignty cannot be considered "war crimes".
+It was widely agreed that acts committed by Japan against people subject to its sovereignty in the context of civil wars (such as the 1930 Musha Incident) and interstate conflicts between 1895 and 1945 were not war crimes, because international humanitarian law didn't have any rules in place for the former during these years and only stipulates the protection of enemy and neutral nationals in the latter.
 The issue of Japan's de facto or de jure sovereignty over places such as Ryukyu (1879–1945), Taiwan (1895–1945), and Korea (1910–1945) prior to 1945, is a matter of controversy.
 Japanese control was accepted and recognized internationally and was justified by instruments such as the Treaty of Shimonoseki (1895, which included China's cession of Taiwan) and the Japan–Korea Annexation Treaty (1910).
 The legality of the Japan–Korea Annexation Treaty, in particular, is in question because it was not signed by the Korean head of state; it was signed by government ministers.
-The native populations were not consulted on the changes in sovereignty, nor was there universal acceptance of such annexations.
-There was ongoing resistance to Japanese invasions and — in any case — war crimes may also be committed during civil wars.
-(See Korea under Japanese rule and Taiwan under Japanese rule for further details.)
+The native populations were not consulted on the changes in sovereignty and there was ongoing resistance to Japanese rule; under current international law, the subjects can considered to be under belligerent military occupation in which the rules applicable to interstate conflicts apply (see Korea under Japanese rule and Taiwan under Japanese rule for further details).

-There are also allegations that war crimes were committed even after the Empire of Japan officially surrendered on August 14, 1945.
-For instance, it is believed that Allied prisoners of war who survived the Sandakan Death Marches, in North Borneo, were killed up to two weeks after the Emperor signed the surrender document.